Jamalytics-dsa/churn-scope/README.md

-# churn-scope
+# ChurnScope: Customer Churn Prediction and Retention Using Machine Learning
-An AI-powered customer churn prediction system using machine learning techniques.
-This project analyzes customer behavior, identifies churn factors, compares classification models, and provides retention recommendations to improve customer retention.
+ChurnScope is a machine learning-based customer churn prediction project that identifies at-risk customers and provides data-driven insights to support proactive customer retention strategies